sam-nash/cypress-cucumber/README.md

 4. Capture the getResponse and verify the response with the postRequest(without 'id').

 Because we have to test if the api can accept all the different values, we send variations of the request like a different 'gender' and 'status'.
-The above test scenario can be broken up into 4 different test cases(scripts).
-We achieve this by using the _createUser()_ function which creates different combinations of requests using faker.
+The above test scenario can be broken up into 4 different test cases(scripts) by modifying the corresponding test data object We achieve this by using the _createUser()_ function which creates different combinations of requests using faker.